zhiming99/rpc-frmwrk/README.md

 #### Building `rpc-frmwrk`
 Please refer to this article [`How to build rpc-frmwrk`](https://github.com/zhiming99/rpc-frmwrk/wiki/How-to-build-%60rpc-frmwrk%60) for detail description.
-#### Install & Run
+#### Install & Run `helloworld`
-1. Using the config tool to setup the parameters `rpc-frwmrk` requires.
-[Here](https://github.com/zhiming99/rpc-frmwrk/tree/master/tools/README.md) is the illustration of the configuration tool.
+1. Using the config tool to setup the parameters for `rpc-frwmrk` as described [Here](https://github.com/zhiming99/rpc-frmwrk/tree/master/tools/README.md).
-2. After you have successfully build `rpc-frmwrk`, typing `sudo make install` will install `rpc-frmwrk` to the system.
+2. After a successful build, typing `sudo make install` to install `rpc-frmwrk`.
-4. On the server side, start the daemon process `rpcrouter -r 2`, and on the client side, start daemon process `rpcrouter -r 1` as the final setup step.
+4. On the server side, start the daemon process `rpcrouter -r 2`, and on the client side, start daemon process `rpcrouter -r 1`.
+And now the RPC environment is completely setup.
 5. And now on server side, start the `helloworld` server, and on the client side, start the `helloworld` client.
 About `rpcrouter`, please follow this [link](https://github.com/zhiming99/rpc-frmwrk/blob/master/rpc/router/README.md).
 6. Please refer to [article](https://github.com/zhiming99/rpc-frmwrk/wiki/How-to-get-Helloworld-run%3F) for more information.
 7. If you are Ubuntu users or Fedora users, you can also install `rpc-frmwrk` from a deb package or an rpm package since version 0.4.0.
 The release tag is associated with the pre-built deb package and rpm package.